chingu-voyages/V58-tier3-team-35/README.md

         npm install

     3. Create and configure the environment file:
-       - In the backend directory, create a new file named .env.
+       - In the Frontend directory, create a new file named .env.
        - Copy the contents of .env.example into your new .env file.
        - Fill in the required values:
             - VITE_GOOGLE_MAPS_API_KEY=" your-goggle-maps-key"